matthewbrandt/data-library/readme.md

 **3. Event Contexts**

 As part of the event, additional information can be sent about things related to the event, such as user identity, region and language settings, etc.

+**N.B.** All Event Contexts must be sent with every event - the information within is validated against the schema as part of event processing.
+Bad values or events will be marked or discarded as necessary.

 ## Global Event Schema
 **The Event Core and Event Contexts are covered under the Global Event Schema.**